ghdtldus/GlitchPerspective/README.md

-# 3D Perspective Glitch Hover Effect
+# 3D Perspective Glitch Hover Effect.

 A fun hover effect that shows a pixelated image with a glitch animation as seen on [buōy's website](https://buoy.work/gallery/).